emilemathieu/emile.mathieu.github.io/_pages/about.md

 News
 ======
+- Dec 2021.
+I passed my viva with no correction!
+I'd like to thank Arnaud Doucet and Max Welling for putting the effort to be my examinors.
 - Sept 2021.
 Thesis submitted!
 Other great news, our work with Adam Foster [On Contrastive Representations of Stochastic Processes](http://arxiv.org/abs/2106.10052) has been accepted at NeurIPS 2021.
 - August 2021.
 Starting a new postdoctoral position in the same great [OxCSML](http://csml.stats.ox.ac.uk/learning/) research group, under the advisory of [Pr Arnaud Doucet](https://www.stats.ox.ac.uk/~doucet/).
 - Dec 2020.
 I’m co-organizing the first [Differential Geometry meets Deep Learning](https://sites.google.com/view/diffgeo4dl/) workshop, and we have our paper [Riemannian Continuous Normalizing Flows](https://arxiv.org/abs/2006.10605) accepted at the [Conference on Neural Information Processing Systems (NeurIPS) 2020](https://neurips.cc).